 Often children seem to reject what they aren’t ready to learn, only to return to the same skill or concept later with ease.
-This is not only an expression of autonomy, it’s a clear indicator that each child is equipped with an learning guidance system of his or her own.
+This is not only an expression of autonomy, it’s a clear indicator that each child is equipped with a learning guidance system of his or her own.

-According to a study published in the journal PLoS ONE, humans are cued to ignore information that's too simple or too complex.
+According to a study published in the journal PLoS ONE and archived at the Internet Archive, humans are cued to ignore information that's too simple or too complex.
 Instead we’re drawn to and best able learn from situations that are “just right.”
 It’s the educational equivalent of Goldilocks on a porridge-testing quest.

 The study focused on how babies make sense of our complex world.
 For years researchers have noticed a contradiction.
 Sometimes babies prefer to look at familiar items, like a toy from home.
 Other times they prefer to look at unfamiliar items.

 They also, according to the study, actively seek out the most reliable information and can predict what will happen next based on what they’ve seen.
 Babies are a great way to study human behavior.

 The Goldilocks effect has to do with learning at all ages.
 You are attracted to what holds just the right amount of challenge for you right now.
 Usually that means something that sparks your interest and holds it close to the edge of your abilities, encouraging you to push yourself to greater mastery.

 How do we see this in action?
 By looking at children through the eyes of trust.

 The little boy who’d rather stomp in muddy puddles after a rainstorm than attend story hour at the library may need that full sensory experience outdoors more than he needs, right now, to sit still in a group and listen quietly.

 Her imaginative art fuels growth in all sorts of areas, one of which may be a sturdier sense of self that will help her interact more freely with others when she’s ready.

 The teenager who drops out when she’s reached a high level of accomplishment in an area, say soccer or fencing or designing apps.
 What she’s learned in that field isn’t wasted.
 It’s taught her a whole range of skills and empowered her to move on.

-We call this stubbornness but really they show us, over and over, that human nature flourishes best without coercion.
+We call this stubbornness, but really they show us over and over that human nature flourishes best without coercion.
 Efforts to structure learning too heavily are likely to fail (or more often, the student will fail) if it’s not understood that we’re all cued to learn in the ways best for us.